TheOfGamer/SovaConvert/README.md

 # SovaConvert
 ###  AI file converter

-By using OpenAI API (ChatGPT 3.5) this website can create convert code and run it on the way (Backend Server Required)
+By using OpenAI API (ChatGPT 3.5) this website can generate convertation code and run it on the go (Backend Server Required)

 You can find the main website [here](https://convert.sovagroup.one)